Giant or Waiting for the Thursday Boat

 Giant or Waiting for the Thursday Boat is a children's book by Canadian author Robert Munsch and illustrated by Gilles Tibo, first published in 1989 by Annick Press.
-Due to depictions of the Judeo-Christian God as a little African-American girl, as well as threats of violence against God by the titular Giant, it was challenged or removed from school libraries in Canada.
+Due to depictions of the Judeo-Christian-Islamic God as a little African American girl, as well as threats of violence against God by the titular Giant, it was challenged or removed from school libraries in Canada.

 Plot

 McKeon, the last Giant in Ireland, is upset at Saint Patrick driving out not only the snakes, but also elves, giants, and all the other mythical creatures.
 In retaliation, McKeon begins throwing church bells into the ocean.
 Saint Patrick, upset, tells McKeon to take up his issue with God who will be arriving "on the Thursday boat".
 McKeon sits down to wait, but the first craft that arrives is a small boat carrying a little girl.
 Deciding that this cannot be God, McKeon invites her to sit with him as he waits.
 Other boats arrive, but none of them are carrying God.
 Upset, he takes the little girl and leaps straight into Heaven.
 There, he confronts Saint Patrick and the two go searching for God to settle the dispute.
 Eventually the little girl reveals herself as the Almighty, and states that inside her house there is more than enough room for "giants, elves, snakes, saints, and church bells."